Aontrol/Text-Viewer/README.md

 # Simple Terminal Text Viewer in C++ (with ncurses)

 This project is a basic terminal-based text file viewer built in C++ using the `ncurses` library.
-It allows users to open and scroll through a text file inside a terminal window with a simple interface and keyboard controls.
+It allows users to open and scroll through a text file inside a terminal window with a simple interface with mouse scroll & keyboard controls.

 ## Features

 - Load and display text files line by line
-- Scroll up and down using arrow keys
+- Scroll up and down using arrow keys or using mouse
 - Simple status bar showing file name and quit instructions
 - Automatically handles window resizing
 - Quit with `Ctrl + Q`